DIS-InfoExplorers/Project-1/README.md

 ## Project Evaluation

-Your project will be evaluated based on the following criteria:
+The project was evaluated based on the following criteria:

 ### Results - Metrics

 The evaluation score, S, is computed as a weighted average of the scores from these two tasks:
 S = w1 * Recall@10 + w2 * NDCG
 Where w1 = 0.8 and w2 = 0.2.
-This criterion accounts for 75% of your grade in the Results section.
-The grading further depends on your performance relative to other teams, with the top 10% receiving the highest score.

 ## Constraints of project

-- You can use either supervised or unsupervised methods for the project.
-However, for supervised methods, you must train the model using the provided labeled data, and you are not allowed to use publicly available pre-trained models.
+- We can use either supervised or unsupervised methods for the project.
+However, for supervised methods, we must train the model using the provided labeled data, and are not allowed to use publicly available pre-trained models.

-- You are prohibited from using the TF-IDF implementation from sklearn or any other libraries.
+- It is prohibited to use the TF-IDF implementation from sklearn or any other libraries.